-CS 138 abc.
+CS 138.
 Computer Algorithms.
-9 units (3-0-6); first, second, third terms.
+9 units (3-0-6); third term.
 Prerequisites: CS 21 and CS 38, or instructor’s permission.
 Design and analysis of algorithms.
 Techniques for problems concerning graphs, flows, number theory, string matching, data compression, geometry, linear algebra and coding theory.
 Optimization, including linear programming.
 Randomization.
 Basic complexity theory and cryptography.
-Not offered 2013–14.
+Instructor: Schulman.

 CS 142.
 Distributed Computing.
 (3-0-6); third term.
-Prerequisites: CS 3, CS 24, CS 38.
+Prerequisites: CS 24, CS 38.
 Programming distributed systems.
 Mechanics for cooperation among concurrent agents.
 Programming sensor networks and cloud computing applications.
 Applications of machine learning and statistics by using parallel computers to aggregate and analyze data streams from sensors.
-Instructors: Chandy.
+Not offered 2014–15.

 CS/EE 143.
 Communication Networks.
 9 units (3-3-3); first term.
 Prerequisites: Ma 2, Ma 3, CS 24 and CS 38, or instructor permission.
 This course introduces the basic mechanisms and protocols in communication networks, and mathematical models for their analysis.
 It covers topics such as digitization, switching, switch design, routing, error control (ARQ), congestion control, layering, queuing models, optimization models, basics of protocols in the Internet, wireless networks, and optical networks.
 Instructor: Low.

 CS/EE 146.
 Advanced Networking.
 9 units (3-3-3); third term.
 Prerequisites: CS/EE 143 or instructor’s permission.
 This is a research-oriented course meant for undergraduates and beginning graduate students who want to learn about current research topics in networks such as the Internet, power networks, social networks, etc. The topics covered in the course will vary, but will be pulled from current research topics in the design, analysis, control, and optimization of networks, protocols, and Internet applications.
 Usually offered in alternate years.
-Instructor: Wierman.
+Not offered 2014–15.